 - Description of the potential for others to adopt or adapt the initiative to other lab settings.

-- In addition, you should solicit five letters of support of your award application.
-You will be prompted to enter the email addresses of each letter writer.
-These individuals will then be sent a request to submit their letters directly through the awards portal.
+- In addition, you should solicit letters of support of your award application (these letters will not count toward the page maximum).
 These letters of support should be from the following individuals:

 *Candidate’s department chair.